From quantum loop superalgebras to super Yangians: Acknowledgments

 \section{Acknowledgments}

-Y. Wang is partially supported by the National Natural Science Foundation of China (Nos.
-11901146 and 12071026), and the Fundamental Research Funds for the Central Universities JZ2021HGTB0124.
-H. Zhang is partially supported by the support of the National Natural Science Foundation of China (No. 12271332), and Shanghai Natural Science Foundation grant 22ZR1424600.
+The authors express their gratitude to the reviewers for valuable suggestions.
+Special thanks are also extended to the visiting professor, Alexander Molev, for numerous insightful discussions and for recommending the reference \cite{GoMo}.
+Y. Wang is partially supported by the National Natural Science Foundation of China (No. 12071026), the Fundamental Research Funds for the Central Universities JZ2021HGTB0124, and the Anhui Provincial Natural Science Foundation 2308085MA01.
+H. Zhang is partially supported by the support of the National Natural Science Foundation of China (No. 12271332), and Natural Science Foundation of Shanghai 22ZR1424600.